 Curry earned a BA in English Language and Literature from St. Hilda’s College, Oxford, in 2005, and went on to earn an MA and PhD in Children’s Literature from Macquarie University in Sydney, Australia, where she also worked as a lecturer.

 What is your background?
-What made you decide to become an entrepreneur?
+What made you decide to get involved in supporting entrepreneurs?

 I think of myself as an accidental entrepreneur.
 I didn’t have a grand plan; in fact, if someone had told me earlier on in life that I would become an entrepreneur, I wouldn’t have believed them!
 It came about because I had identified gaps in representation in children’s publishing through my academic work and my professional work freelancing for an education charity.
 On a personal level, my sister married a man whose parents had immigrated from Hong Kong, so I knew there was the prospect of biracial children in the near future.
 I wanted these future nephews and nieces to find themselves in stories and have recognisable heroes and heroines to aspire to.
 And I thought, ‘If these books don’t exist, who is going to publish them?’
 I had the means and the privilege to try, so it almost felt like a responsibility at that point– I couldn’t not do anything about it.